 Coming from a procedural language background, it took me a while to have a better understanding of OOP.
 At some point, just being able to create a class and then subclass it to extend behavior made me pretty happy.
-I thought I knew something, until I got to learn a little more about polymorphism, composition, and things like that.
+I thought I knew something until I got to learn a little more about polymorphism, composition, and things like that.
 Life was good.

-Eventually I heard about some OOD principles such as “Open-Closed principle”, “Hollywood principle”, etc., and realized that there was more to it than I had thought.
+Eventually, I heard about some OOD principles such as “Open-Closed principle”, “Hollywood principle”, etc., and realized that there was more to it than I had thought.
 The same happened when I heard about Design Patterns.
-Actually, let me say that a different way: I had probably heard of those things when I first started working with an OO language, but I wasn’t ready understand and apply those things.
+Actually, let me say that in a different way: I had probably heard of those things when I first started working with an OO language, but I wasn’t ready to understand and apply those things.

-A friend once told me that human beings learn in spiral.
+A friend once told me that human beings learn in a spiral.
 That applies to anything really, but I’ll focus on software development here.

 The core idea is that a big part of what we learn is not something new, but instead, it’s an improvement to what we had already learned.

 For instance, many years ago, I learned a little bit about databases (what tables and columns are, how to create simple databases, etc.).
 Then, I learned a little bit about classes.
 As life goes on, I learned about SQL, T-SQL, and that kind of stuff.
 At that point, I was revisiting my knowledge of databases, but at a higher level than I was when I first looked into them.
 Eventually, I got to learn something about abstraction, so at that point, I was revisiting my knowledge of classes.